 Visit Giza, Egypt

-More than any other monument, the Pyramids of Giza symbolize the mystic appeal that Egypt has exerted over travelers for so many millennia.
+More than any other monument, the Pyramids of Giza symbolise the mystic appeal that Egypt has exerted over travellers for so many millennia.

-Sentinel to the pyramids, the Sphinx sits in enigmatic splendor, nursing a beard trimmed by Mamluke and Napoleonic target practice.
+Sentinel to the pyramids, the Sphinx sits in enigmatic splendour, nursing a beard trimmed by Mamluke and Napoleonic target practice.

 Beyond Giza lie the pyramid fields of Saqqara and Dashur where the development of pyramid building can be traced through early attempts at their construction, and the ancient city of Memphis, the first capital of a unified Egypt.